gbv/paia/paia.md

     ------ ------ ----------- -----------------------------------------
      doc    1..n   document    list of documents (order is irrelevant)
     ------ ------ ----------- -----------------------------------------
+mapping to RDF
+  : see [documents in RDF]

 The response SHOULD include the same documents as requested.
 A client MAY also use the [items](#items) method to get the service status after request.